anxiousmodernman/co-chair/README.md

 # co-chair

-Work-in-progress: a configurable edge proxy that also does auth.
+A configurable edge proxy that also does auth.
 The aim is to provide a single-node proxy, configurable via a UI or api.